Engineering 4 min

 Following the trend of dark mode, I thought this would be a good challenge to create my first library and help developers add dark mode themes to their websites.

-At Remote, specially in our blog, we thought it would be nice to add dark mode and so we implemented an initial version.
+At Remote, especially in our blog, we thought it would be nice to add dark mode and so we implemented an initial version.
 The problem was that our initial implementation didn’t fit all our future use cases and because we’ve updated the project in Gatsby to use the new version of react, our implementation became stale.

 Instead of taking time to implement something specifically for Gatsby and worrying about SSR, we decided to find and use a library that would take care of that for us.
-If you want to know where we’re using our time at Remote, check https://remote.com/blog/solving-global-employment-through-remote 😛.

 So I built a library based on the Context API and React hooks which allows you to easily implement dark mode.
+To access state inside React components, you should have at least React 16.3.0.

 Changing the logo src based on the theme